Innovasium-2014/.github/.github/pull_request_template.md

-# <Title>
+# <PR Title>

-# Description
+## Description

-Please include a summary of the change and which issue is fixed.
+Please include a high-level summary of the feature or fix.
 Please also include relevant motivation and context.

+## Changes

+Please include a bullet point list outlining technical details of the changes within this PR.